Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 ---
-title: 'Understanding your strengths and weaknesses as an Enneagram type'
+title: 'Enneagram strengths and weaknesses'
-description: ''
+description: 'Understanding your strengths and weaknesses as an Enneagram type'
 author: 'DJ Wayne'
 date: '2023-04-01'
 published: true